 Overview

 Each agent in Bolt has its own chat mode where you can plan and ask questions without making changes to your code.
-With Claude Agent, this is called Plan Mode, and with the v1 Agent (legacy), it’s called Discussion Mode.
-Both modes provide project-specific help, drawing on Bolt’s documentation and other online sources when needed.See Agents to learn more about switching between Claude Agent and v1 Agent (legacy) in Bolt.
+With Bolt Agent, this is called Plan Mode, and with the v1 Agent (legacy), it’s called Discussion Mode.
+Both modes provide project-specific help, drawing on Bolt’s documentation and other online sources when needed.As of April 13, 2026, the v1 Agent is no longer available for new projects.
+After August 3, 2026, remaining projects that use the v1 Agent will be automatically switched to use the Bolt Agent Standard agent.
+Make sure to switch to Bolt Agent before that date to save your chat history and choose the agent you want to use.

 Features